 -Rep. Stewart Jones, SC HD 14

 Stewart Jones is a lifelong resident of Laurens County and a proud 8th generation South Carolinian.
-He attended Thornwell Elementary and High School and graduated in 2001.
+He attended Thornwell Elementary, High School, and graduated in 2001.
 Stewart received an Associates Degree of Science in Electronic Engineering Technology in 2009 from Piedmont Technical College.
-Stewart, his wife Kelly, and their two Daughters Lillie and Emma Grace are proud to call the City of Laurens community their home.
+Stewart, his wife Kelly, and their two Daughters Lillie and Emma Grace are proud to call Laurens County, SC their home.
 Kelly is also a native of Laurens and is a graduate of Laurens District 55 High School.
 The family are members of First Baptist Church of Laurens and enjoy being involved in the community.
-Stewart has managed a number of technology companies throughout his entire professional career and in 2009 started his own business called Greenwood I.T., LLC serving businesses and individuals in the upstate and lake lands of South Carolina.
+Stewart has managed a number of technology companies throughout his entire professional career and in 2009 started his own business called Greenwood I.T., LLC serving businesses and individuals.
 He enjoys simplifying technology and helping clients achieve their goals with affordable and innovative solutions.

 Stewart Jones has served as Chairman of the Lakelands Republican Liberty Caucus as well as an elected State Republican Liberty Caucus Board Member.
 He is also an active member of the Laurens County Republican Party.
-He enjoys writing articles and has been featured in www.FEE.org and www.VoicesofLiberty.com powered by Ron Paul.
+He enjoys writing and his articles have been featured in the Hill, Washington Examiner, the Tenth Amendment Center, www.FEE.org, and www.VoicesofLiberty.com.
 Elected by the Laurens County Republican Party in 2012, Stewart was chosen to serve as a delegate representing Laurens County to the South Carolina Republican Convention and has continued to serve as both a county and state delegate.

 In 2012, Stewart began speaking publicly about the destruction of our liberty through legislation that allowed warrantless wire tapping and metadata collection such as the Patriot Act, SOPA, CISPA and the abuses of the 2012 N.D.A.A.
 He would go and speak during public comment times of Laurens County Council meetings to ask county council to intervene using tools such as nullification to defend liberty.
 Frustrated that council would not act, it prompted him to run for office in 2014.
 On November 4th, 2014 the 4th District of Laurens County elected Stewart Jones, beating a 24 year incumbent and the Chairman of Laurens County Council with over 59% of the vote.